DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 * **Member Withdrawal Frequency:** How long between member being nominated to force withdraw.
 This is to prevent attacker from repeatedly requesting that a chairman be removed, hence putting their proposal on hold and blocking there proposals from ever being voted on.
 Default set to once a year.

-* **Quiet Phase Length:** How long a member must wait in order to withdraw their tokens to ensure they don't commit a "hit and run" against the DAO
+* **Withdrawal Notification Length:** How long a member must wait in order to withdraw their tokens to ensure they don't commit a "hit and run" against the DAO

 * **Secondary Market Decrease Rate:** The rate in Wei that the token listed on the exchange is depreciated each day in order to find a buyer.

-* **Maximum Number of Proposals:** The overall number of proposals is naturally restricted by how much Ether is in the tax balance, because the total of proposed funds to be used can't be more than what is available in the tax balance.
-However, this would protect against if a malicious member sends a thousand proposals at 0 ether, in order to flood the space with "distraction" proposals in order to sneak something by (* see "Questions" section below)
+* **Maximum Number of Proposals:** The overall number of proposals is naturally restricted by how much Ether is in the escrow balance, because the total of proposed funds to be used can't be more than what is available in the tax balance.
+However, this would protect against if a malicious member sends a thousand proposals at 0 Ether, in order to flood the space with "distraction" proposals in order to sneak something by.

 * **Map:** Addresses => Balances